Spinach can be tricky to serve to babies. These green baby pancakes are super easy to make, healthy, and the perfect finger food for baby led weaning.

 - If the bottoms start to brown too much before they are set, lower the heat.

-- If you desire a sweeter pancake, do NOT add more applesauce.
+- If you desire sweet spinach pancakes, do NOT add more applesauce.
 What I learned is that the unsweetened applesauce + Greek yogurt make the pancakes quite tart.
-Instead, add ยฝ medium banana, mashed.
+Instead, add ½ medium banana, mashed.
+You can also add 1-2 tablespoons of honey, maple syrup, or date syrup (a great no added sugar option!)

 Serving Suggestions